 One thing my parents taught me was that not everyone was as lucky as we were.
 Not everyone gets a fair chance to succeed.
 They hated racism and discrimination and they taught me that too.
-That (along with my less than impressive math skills) set me on a path to become a civil rights lawyer.
+That set me on a path to becoming a civil rights lawyer.

 I wasn’t big enough to go around picking fights in grade school.
 But I never liked bullies and I never could resist fighting back when a bully came after me.
 As a result, I got my fair share of bruises and a black eye or two.
 But I learned something – bullies can’t handle it when you fight back.
 All these decades later, it turns out that I really did learn most of what I needed to know about the world in kindergarten.
 What was true of bullies in grade school is still true of bullies in the work world.
 They don’t like it when you fight back.

 I don’t like bullies.

 But I do like helping people fight back.
 So now that has become my mission.
 I am proud to represent hard-working Texans in employment-related discrimination, harassment, overtime, whistleblower, and contract cases.